Regularized Principal Component Analysis for Spatial Data: Numerical Examples

 Figure~\ref{fig:est_d1} shows the estimates of $\phi_1(\cdot)$ and $\phi_2(\cdot)$ for the four methods based on three different combinations of eigenvalues.
-Each case contains four estimated functions based on four randomly generated datasets.
+Each case contains two estimated functions based on two randomly generated datasets.
 As expected, the PCA estimates, which consider no spatial structure, are very noisy, particularly when the signal-to-noise ratio is small.
-By considering only the smoothness penalty with $\tau_2=0$, the resulting estimates are much less noisy.
-But we can still see some bias, particularly around the two ends, at which the true values are approximate zeros.
-On the other hand, by considering only the sparseness penalty with $\tau_1=0$, the resulting estimates, while not as noisy as those from PCA, are still noisy despite that the estimates are shrunk to zeros at some locations.
-Overall, our SpatPCA estimates are very close to the targets for all cases even when the signal-to-noise ratio is small, indicating the effectiveness of regularization.
+Adding only the smoothness penalty (i.e., $\tau_2=0$) makes the estimates considerably less noisy.
+But the resulting estimates show some obvious bias.
+On the other hand, adding only the sparseness penalty (i.e, $\tau_1=0$) forces the eigenfunction estimates to be zeros at some locations.
+But the estimated patterns are still very noisy.
+Overall, our SpatPCA estimates reproduce the targets with little noise for all cases even when the signal-to-noise ratio is small, indicating the effectiveness of regularization.

 Figure~\ref{fig:cov_d1} shows the covariance function estimates for the four methods based on a randomly generated dataset.
 The proposed SpatPCA can be seen to perform considerably better than the other methods for all cases by being able to reconstruct the underlying nonstationary spatial covariance functions without having noticeable visual artifacts.